Dr. Irwin Frank, past Chairman for the Department of Urology

 There are multiple and continuing opportunities for residents to learn from and teach one another.

-Senior residents participate in multiple teaching opportunities, including teaching 3rd and 4th year medical students rotating through urology.
+Residents participate in multiple teaching opportunities, including teaching 3rd and 4th year medical students rotating through urology.
 In addition, senior residents supervise junior residents in resident clinic, in collaboration with clinic faculty.

 Institution sponsored leadership training seminars and workshops are available in the spring of each year for those who are about to assume their roles as chief residents.